dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

 ## 2021-08-15

-- Shopped King bed frame at Bricks and Leons
+- Shopped King bed frame at Bricks and Leon's

 ## 2021-08-16

 - [L3MONSHAPE](#l3monshape)
-  - Continued learning of Scyipy C-Wrap
+  - Continued learning of SciPy C-Wrap

 - [HEXAGONMI](#hexagonmi)
   - Groomed backlog and discussed some tasks with Shaharoz